Malta in the Eurovision Song Contest 2022: Competing entries

 Artists and composers were able to submit their entries between 15 October 2021 and 15 December 2021.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with a maximum of one in the semi-final.
-2021 Maltese Eurovision entrant Destiny was unable to compete due to a rule that prevented the previous entrant from competing in the following contest.
+Destiny, who represented Malta in 2021 was unable to compete due to a rule that prevented the previous entrant from competing in the following contest.
 The twenty-two songs selected to compete in the semi-final were announced on 29 December 2021.
-Among the competing acts were former Eurovision entrants Richard Edwards who represented Malta in the 2014 contest as part of the group Firelight and Jessika Muscat who represented San Marino in the 2018 contest.
+Among the competing acts were former Eurovision entrants Richard Edwards who represented Malta in 2014 as part of the group Firelight and Jessika Muscat who represented San Marino in 2018.
 Francesca Sciberras represented Malta in the Junior Eurovision Song Contest 2009 and Nicole Azzopardi represented Malta in the Junior Eurovision Song Contest 2010.